cisagov/cool-images-assessment-images/README.md

 [![GitHub Build Status](https://github.com/cisagov/cool-images-assessment-images/workflows/build/badge.svg)](https://github.com/cisagov/cool-images-assessment-images/actions)

-Terraform code to create a role related to the creation of and access to an S3 bucket to house assessment images in the Images (Production) account in the COOL.
+Terraform code to create a role related to the creation of and access to an S3 bucket to house assessment images in the Images account in the COOL.

 ## Pre-requisites ##